 That’s where I captured the scenic piece above.
 Man, was it wonderful!
 A local stepped out and told us the right path, and we were on the right track again.
 Only the first half of the hike was on the tiny path – the next half was a real hike with soil that could slip beneath our feet.
-It took as exactly an hour to get to the falls.
+It took us an hour to get to the falls.
 Even considering that we’d taken the right path all along, it would still be over a 45-minute trek.

 I mean, we did stop at this one bridge for a few clicks (the atmosphere was irresistible!), but that’s negligible.

 Want to build a travel blog like mine?
 Here’s a decent course on Udemy to help you kickstart travel writing: How to Start a Travel Blog.
-Don’t miss it out, the great discount won’t last forever!

 Stepping Right Under the Falls

 Some don’t wish to get wet here, but we did – just two of us though.
 By wet under the falls, I mean we were completely soaked in the water.
 The water current gets strong and the rocks are pretty dangerous while you take steps – so be careful.
 The rocks right under the falls get slippery as well.